KaiChen9909/KaiChen9909.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Kai Chen, a second-year PhD student at University of Virginia, advised by Dr. Tianhao Wang.
+I am Kai Chen, a second-year PhD candidate at the University of Virginia, advised by Dr. Tianhao Wang.
 I obtained my Bachelor's degree in Mathematics and Applied Mathematics at Zhejiang University, and earned a double major in Finance.
 I received my Master's degree in Statistics with Data Science from the University of Edinburgh.
-Before starting my PhD studies, I worked as a Data Analyst at ByteDance.

-My research interest includes differential privacy, and its application in generative model.
+Before starting my PhD studies, I spent two years working at ByteDance as a Data Analyst.
+My research interest includes differential privacy and its application in generative models.
 I actively welcome any collaborators.
 If you are interested in differential privacy and its applications in data generation, please don't hesitate to contact me.

 # 🔥 News